phrocker/SeleniumToolkit/README.md

 # SeleniumToolkit

-Toolkit for Selenium testing.
+Toolkit for Selenium testing and automation.
 This is a project I've maintained for quite some time; however, after using it on a professional project
 I've decided to make it public.
-The Test directory contains a demo agains TestSauceDemo.
+The Test directory contains a demo against TestSauceDemo.
 It simply logs in and does very simple validation but it functions as an example.

 ## Yaml DEMO